 It generates a login ticket for the SDP super user, defined by P4USER when sourcing the SDP standard shell environment.
-It is called from cron scripts, and so does not normally generate any '''
+It is called from cron scripts, and so does not normally generate any output. '''

-If run on a replica with the -service option, the serviceUser defined export SDP_AUTOMATION_USERS=builder,trigger-admin,p4review
+If run on a replica with the -service option, the serviceUser defined for the given replica is logged in.